m3zh/pipex/README.md

 # pipe() takes an array of two int such as int end[2], and links them together
 # what is done in end[0] is visible to end[1], and vice versa
 # pipe() assigns an fd to each end
-# Fd are file descriptors, and since files can be read and written to, by getting an fd each, the two ends can communicate
+# Fd are file descriptors
+# since files can be read and written to, by getting an fd each, the two ends can communicate
 # end[1] will write to the its own fd, and end[0] will read end[1]’s fd and write to its own

 ````